kubernetes/enhancements/keps/sig-release/3000-artifact-distribution/README.md

 Additionally some of our community members are unable to access the official release container images due to country level firewalls that do not them connect to Google services.

-Ideally we can dramatically reduce cost and allow everyone in the world to download the container iamges released by our community.
+Ideally we can dramatically reduce cost and allow everyone in the world to download the container images released by our community.

 We are now used to using the [image promoter process](https://github.com/kubernetes/enhancements/tree/master/keps/sig-release/1734-k8s-image-promoter) to promote images to the official kubernetes container registry using the infrastructure (GCR staging repos etc) provided by [sig-k8s-infra](https://github.com/kubernetes/k8s.io/tree/main/k8s.gcr.io)